baljeetsingh99/PhoneBook/README.md

 # PhoneBook

-# This Project is Not yer Completed ,
+# This Project is Not yet Completed ,
 # i am currently working on it.
 # updates code time after new changes.